 And finally, when we have access to lots of different surfaces to write or mark make on, lots of different tools to use and wonderful ideas in our heads we can begin to use the letter sounds and shapes we are learning to WRITE!
 Children have to use an amazing amount of skills and knowledge when they write so we celebrate them as writers.

 At school we focus on the skills needed to sound words out and on developing the pencil control to form letters.
-We teach the precursive text in the pdf below, this skill takes time and children will often form letters incorrectly.
+It takes time takes time for children to learn to form letters correctly.
 This is nothing to worry about.
-At school we show children how to form the letters correctly and create lots of opportunities for children to write so that over time they develop this skill.
+At school we show children how to form letters correctly and create lots of opportunities for children to write so that over time they develop this skill.
 As we learn the letter sounds, we send home sheets so that children can practise at home too.

 The most important thing is that the children are motivated and confident to write, the perfect handwriting will come later!